All Resources

 1. Commissions on domestic book publishing and performance rights (motion picture, television and live stage rights) agreements are generally 15 percent of the gross amounts payable to the author.

-2. Commissions on foreign rights agreements are generally 20 percent of the gross amounts payable to the author on foreign rights deals (although some agents charge a higher commission on sales in certain foreign countries where the amounts received are generally very small for the efforts involved).
-These commissions are generally standard and non-negotiable, although it is best to seek to ensure that the 20 percent royalty rate (as opposed to 15 percent) only applies on foreign sales if a sub-agent is used.
+2. Commissions on foreign rights agreements where a sub-agent is used are generally 20 percent of the gross amounts payable to the author on foreign rights deals (although some agents charge a higher commission on sales in certain foreign countries where the amounts received are generally very small for the efforts involved).
+These commissions are generally standard and non-negotiable, although it is best to seek to ensure that if a sub-agent is not used, the agency’s commission will remain 15%.

 Payments to The Author by The Agent